Michael DeYoung/Getty Images

-Here are four common questions about what's open and whether visiting a park is safe for you and local communities.
+Here are five common questions about what’s opening and whether visiting a park is safe for you, for park workers and for communities.

 What about national monuments, battlefields and seashores?

 The Park Service manages 419 sites — from national parks to national seashores — and 224 were completely closed due to the pandemic, according to the National Parks Conservation Association (NPCA).
 The Park Service largely closed locations that attracted crowds in confined spaces, including the Washington Monument, Ellis Island, Alcatraz Island and Pearl Harbor National Memorial (none of those sites has announced plans to reopen).

 Most battlefields managed by the Park Service — from Antietam to Stones River — are open, though facilities like visitor centers and observation towers are still closed.
 Many national seashores, such as Assateague Island in Maryland remain closed, and while restrooms and other facilities at Cape Cod National Seashore in Massachusetts are still closed, the beaches, trails and parking lots are open.
 The park service maintains a frequently updated list of closures and alerts that includes battlefields, monuments and seashores.

 Is visiting a national park a good idea?

 Organizations such as the NCPA have urged that national parks remain closed.
 “Park staff cannot protect their health, the health of the visitors, or the resources they manage,” said Theresa Pierno, NCPA’s president and CEO, in a recent statement.
 Park staff lack proper protective equipment, according to Pierno, and social distancing has been “nearly impossible.”